 (TODO: Explain that Orchard uses a custom virtual path provider to insert custom

 Assembly Name=xxx directive when reading

 (TODO: Explain that Orchard uses a Razor custom API to add Module dependencies to Views)

 This file contains the list of modules, their loader and their resolved references of the "last known good" configuration of module, i.e. the last time Orchard successfully loaded all modules of the application.
-Examining the content of this file can be useful for debugging purposes, i.e. if a the latest version of a module doesn't seem to be loaded, for example.
+Examining the content of this file can be useful for debugging purposes, e.g. if the latest version of a module doesn't seem to be loaded.